Victor-Basil/Digital-clock/README.md

 🕒 Digital Clock (Python + Tkinter)

-A simple and elegant digital clock built using Python and Tkinter.
+A digital clock built using Python and Tkinter.
 It displays the current time, day, and date, updating every second in real time.

     FEATURES